 An overall approach is to integrate the various art forms involved.

 Each artist/academic has each their approach to the above mentioned research.
 My approach is to introduce the children to artistic tools that can help them explore and communicate their own, each other’s and our common stories.
 Those are tools for body awareness and replication of shapes.
 How it develops in practice is up to the children’s own wishes and potentials, and thus they become partakers of the projects they help form.
 Their work is represented through various tools of mapping that I introduce and develop with them: mapping of shapes, body movements, places, atmospheres and situations.

 The exercises were divided into the four elements.
 For the earth theme I did an exercise where we painted an element from the garden using water and soil from the garden – painted with the fingers.
-Some children experimented with various techniques painting with either soil or water and adding the soil after.
+In Cape Town some children experimented with various techniques painting with either soil or water and adding the soil after.